-If so, it makes sense to include prior part-time roles — they count as relevant experience.
+Are You Applying for a Part-Time Role?
+If so, it makes sense to include prior part-time and temporary roles — they count as relevant experience.

+Is It the Only Job You've Had?
 Particularly if you are fresh out of school or applying for entry-level jobs, part-time jobs may be your primary form of experience.
-And even if a part-time job as a cashier isn't super-relevant to your desired career in marketing, there are likely on-the-jobs skills that you can highlight in the job description on your resume.
+And even if a part-time job as a cashier isn't super-relevant to your desired career in marketing, there are likely valuable on-the-jobs skills you developed that you can highlight in the job description on your resume.

+Does It Relate to Your Career Goals and Help Show Continuity?
 If the part-time work is related to your career goals, include it on your resume and describe the position fully.
-Even though it might not be as significant as your previous full-time employment, it still shows continuity with your career.
+Even though it might not be as significant as your previous full-time employment, it still shows continuity within your career.
 It can sometimes be difficult to know how to handle part-time or temp roles that you took during a period of unemployment, but if they're relevant to your industry and overall career, it makes sense to include them.

+Was the Job Purely for Spending Money?
+If so, while you may want to still include it on your resume, there's no need to list it prominently.
 For instance, if you worked several shifts as a bartender for extra money while working full-time as an editorial assistant, you can leave off the bartending work from your resume.
 An exception might be if you are applying for a role as a food and drink editor — in that case, your bartending experience might be something worth including and mentioning during interviews.

+How Long Were You in the Role?
 If you were in a part-time role for a long time — years or decades — then it's certainly worth including.
 Being in a role for a long period can point to your loyalty and dependability, which are characteristics that are often prized in candidates.
-Similarly, if a part-time or temp role eliminates a significant gap in your resume, it may make sense to include it.
+Similarly, if a part-time or temp role eliminates a significant full-time employment gap in your resume, it may make sense to include it.